elzbmaterny/Fusion360-Rectangle-Triangle/README.md

 # Fusion360-Rectangle-Triangle
+###Information about project
+This application was created using Python; you can find code: in: commands/commandDialog/(entry.py and logic.py) it's just a simple demonstration add-in

 ## Description
 The Rectangle-Triangle application is used to create solids in Autodesk Fusion 360 To create an object, select: rectangle, triangle or circle.
 After selecting rectangle or triangle a window with three input fields will appear.
 There you can enter dimensions of object.
 After selecting circle a window with two inputs will appear.